AMA, Planned Parenthood challenge Pres. Trump's family-planning rule

 Leana Wen, a physician who is Planned Parenthood's president, said a majority of the Title X patients served by her organization are low-income black and Hispanic women.

 "Families that are struggling to make ends meet and people who live in rural areas must have the same access to full, unbiased information from their doctor as everyone else," said Wen.

-She stressed that Planned Parenthood, even if it left Title X, would continue offer its full array of services to patients, including birth control and screenings for sexually transmitted diseases and cancer.
+Wen stressed that Planned Parenthood, even if it left Title X, would continue to offer its full array of services, including birth control and screenings for sexually transmitted diseases and cancer.
+But it would not be able to maintain the level of free or low-cost contraception that was available via Title X.

 The new Trump administration rule is scheduled to take effect in 60 days, but implementation is likely to be delayed by litigation.
 In addition to the AMA/Planned Parenthood lawsuit, the rule is being challenged in a lawsuit filed Monday by California officials and another filed Tuesday by officials in 20 other mostly Democratic controlled states.
 A lawsuit also is planned by the National Family Planning and Reproductive Health Association, which represents publicly funded family planning providers.